Flex Scheduling Permissions

-The Scheduling Setup Options form is divided into four areas: Scheduling Status, Scheduling Options, and SMS & SSS Initialization.
+The Scheduling Setup Options form is divided into the following areas: Scheduling Status, Scheduling Options, and SMS & SSS Initialization.

 If the district has enabled Flexible Scheduling, new options will be available on this page.
 Use Flex Scheduling for Next Year will display under the Scheduling Status section.
 Selecting this option will also turn on a new option under the Scheduling Options section Use Staff-Section Association instead of Teacher Numbers(TN) with SMS sections.

 Note: If using regular scheduling in the current year and the option to Use Flex Scheduling for Next Year is selected on this page, the pages for Class Calendars, Flex Periods, and Flex SMS Board will also be available in the navigation menu.